-Jed Shlackman, LMHC, treats clients in the Miami, South Florida area who have experienced a variety of trauma and anxiety issues.
+Jed Shlackman, LMHC, treats clients in the Miami, South Florida area as well as people from around the world who have experienced a variety of trauma and anxiety issues.
 In addressing PTSD and other trauma reactions it is helpful to see how our mind and body function to handle perceived threats.
 We can get stuck in reactive programs carried in our subconscious mind that are designed to enable us to react instantly without taking time to think.
 In that state of adrenalin infused nervous system stimulation and impulsive reaction we may act in ways that are not appropriate to the present situation, but which were designed to help us deal with a past stress or trauma.
 We can release the past trauma and retrain our mind-body system to no longer be triggered into that anxious, agitated state when there is no real threat.
 Holistic mind-body and energetic therapies can be valuable in fostering this healing process.
+Traumatic experiences trigger defense mechanisms that are instinctive measures for safety - but when those instinctive and subconscious reactions take over we may act irrationally and inappropriately for our present environment.
+When we can reconnect with the traumatic memory in a centered, integrated state, where we are no longer overwhlemed or stuck in that protective state, then we can restore a healthy sense of self relative to our environment.
 Here Jed has provided an explanation of his holistic approach to providing therapy and treatment to address these issues.

 Post Traumatic Stress Disorder refers to a pattern of symptoms occuring subsequent to an experience that was highly stressful or traumatic to the individual.
 This can include flashbacks, nightmares, heightened vigilance, difficulty sleeping, and avoidance of situations that bring reminder of the past trauma.
 The mind seeks to protect the individual, and reacts as if the traumatic situation is still present.
 To heal this condition it is important to access the subconscious mind and transform the perception and reaction to the original event/experience.
-Hypnosis and other trauma clearing modalities (NLP & Energy Psychology techniques) have been useful for bringing rapid resolution and extinguishing PTSD symptoms, allowing individuals to be able to live free of these unnecessary anxiety symptoms.
+Since the phenomenon of "mind" is not confined to the brain but is actually a holistic, systemic process that includes the energy system and the body, therapies often need to integrate these multiple aspects to be successful.
+Hypnosis and other trauma clearing modalities (NLP, energy healing, bodywork, & energy psychology techniques) have been useful for bringing rapid resolution and extinguishing PTSD symptoms, allowing individuals to be able to live free of these unnecessary anxiety symptoms.
 I do not recommend using medication for extended periods of time in addressing anxiety difficulties.
-It is much more healing and far more economical to get to the source of the issue and clear the trauma pattern as soon as possible - that removes the cost of medications and of impairments associated with having the condition present in one's life.
-To learn more about hypnosis and energy psychology techniques visit the services page and you will see additional links on those topics.
+It is much more healing and far more economical to get to the source of the issue and clear the trauma pattern as soon as possible - that removes the cost and risks of medications and of impairments associated with having the condition present in one's life.
+To learn more about hypnosis, energy healing, and energy psychology techniques visit the services page and you will see additional links on those topics.

 Here I am posting a copy of an explanation of PTSD and how NMT (Neuromodulation Technique) can effectively resolve the syndrome.
 This quoted commentary is by Leslie Feinberg, D.C., the creator of NMT, an energy healing/energy psychology technique that sees the system of consciousness and physiology as an information processing system.